 Thank you for taking the time to read and understand our Inclement Weather Policy.
 Please be assured we will always try our very best to provide a class or a session for you to follow if we are forced to cancel at any time due to bad weather conditions.

 The information found within this site is for general information only and should not be treated as a substitute for medical advice from your own doctor or any other health care professional.
 You are welcome to use this information, but you are also reminded that Jane Thomas Pilates or any one of our staff is not responsible or liable for any injuries occurred by performing any of the exercises given or diagnosis made by a user based on the information shown within this web site.
 Always consult your own GP, if you're in any way concerned about your health or anything associated with it.

 Our Absolute Beginners Courses and Workshops are the absolutely

 You wouldn't start to drive a car without taking lessons first, would you?
 Imagine if the world was full of cars with untrained drivers...

 Pilates is no different.
 We make no secret of the fact that over the years we have met many people who say they do a Pilates class, yet have no idea of even the most basic Pilates principles.
 Quite apart from the fact that they would not be realising the benefits Pilates should have brought them, we believe this is a waste of time and money.
 We are committed to making sure this does not happen with our clients — and that's why we run our Absolute Beginners Courses and Workshops.

 Absolute Beginners Courses

-Absolute Beginners Courses are usually run as (approximately) 6-week courses, and payment is for the full course in advance.
+Absolute Beginners Courses are usually run as (approximately) 6-week courses.

-Small group size means courses are quite intensive, and it ensures you get highly personalised training so that you learn all the Pilates principles to a proficient level — ideal before you move on to an Improvers group.
+Small group size means courses are quite intensive, and it ensures you get highly personalised training so that you learn all the Pilates principles to a proficient level — ideal before you move on to a Mixed group.
 Or, if you feel more comfortable, you can join another Absolute Beginners Course, immediately following.

 1 We are Pilates specialists!